[UPDATED AUGUST 2024]

 Symptoms of harvest mites on dogs?

-You may notice your dog scratching within 3 to 6 hours of exposure to harvest mites – but the worst news is that the itch can continue for several weeks afterwards.
+You may notice your dog scratching within 3 to 6 hours of exposure to harvest mites – but the unfortunate news is that the itch can continue for several weeks afterwards.

-As well as rubbing, biting and scratching, harvest mites can lead to scurf and hair loss in some dogs.
+Harvest mites can cause rubbing, biting, and scratching, as well as scurf and hair loss in some dogs.
 If the skin is damaged due to lots of scratching and nibbling, affected areas can also become infected with bacteria.

 What do harvest mites look like?

 Keep your eyes peeled for tiny reddish or orange larvae.
-These nasty little biters are around 0.2mm long and are found all over the UK.
+These nasty little biters are around 0.2mm long and can be found all over the UK.

 Heavy infestations may be sharply localised – even to the extent of being abundant in one garden and absent from others in the same area.
 They’re equally at home in the countryside, in town gardens and parks.
 In fact, there are local variations of the Trombiculidae family all over the world.